Ownership & Transferability of DOTs (Digital Ownership Tokens)

 -

-The Result: Wallet A receives rewards for the Common tier (Weight 10).
-Wallet B receives rewards for Uncommon through Legendary (Weight 240).
+The Result: Wallet A receives the perks tied to the Common tier.
+Wallet B receives the perks tied to Uncommon through Legendary.

 -